ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsSecurityApi.md

 # **SetAccessToWebItems**
 > SecurityArrayWrapper SetAccessToWebItems (WebItemsSecurityRequestsDto? webItemsSecurityRequestsDto = null)

-Set the access settings to products
+Set the security settings to modules

-Sets the access settings to the products with the IDs specified in the request.
+Sets the security settings to the modules with the IDs specified in the request.

 ### Example
 ```csharp